z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

 The objective of this exercise is to implement a simplified version of [HULA](http://web.mit.edu/anirudh/www/hula-sosr16.pdf).
-In contrast to ECMP, which selects the next hop randomly, Hula load balances the flows over multiple paths to a destination ToR based on queue occupancy of switches in each path.
+In contrast to ECMP, which selects the next hop randomly, HULA load balances the flows over multiple paths to a destination ToR based on queue occupancy of switches in each path.
 Thus, it can use the whole bisection bandwidth.
 To keep the example simple, we implement it on top of source routing exercise.

-Here is how Hula works:
+Here is how HULA works:
 - Each ToR switch generates a HULA packet to each other ToR switch to probe the condition of every path between the source and the destination ToR.
   Each HULA packet is forwarded to the destination ToR (forward path), collects the maximum